tokenika/tokenika.github.io/web/web.md

 This week I have been focused on the API that smart contract developers will use to write contracts.
 To help facilitate the design of this API I have given myself an example contract to write.
 This time the example is a little bit more complex than just a currency contract, but a full up exchange between the native EOS currency and an example CURRENCY contract.

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@dan/eos-example-exchange-contract-and-benefits-of-c), by Dan Larimer, July 2017</span>

+#### Implementing a Hypothetical Currency Application on EOS

+Today we are excited to share with you the first sneak peak of how EOS works and how developers build applications.

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@eosio/implementing-a-hypothetical-currency-application-on-eos), by Dan Larimer, May 2017</span>

 #### EOS - Developer’s Log Stardate 20176.30